 Best sports memory in Ames: Experiencing Hilton Magic on December 19, 1987.
 ISU’s Lafester Rhodes scored 54 points to lead the #20 Cyclones in an overtime victory over #7 Iowa.
 Tom Kroeschell – ISU’s Sports Information Director at the time – said this game was “arguably the greatest and most exciting ever played in the state of Iowa!”

-Sam Franzen is an events coordinator with Conference Planning and Management.
+Sam Franzen is an event planner with Conference Planning and Management.
 Sam’s career has been focused on the tourism industry, where he developed, maintained, and executed tour itineraries for destinations all over the world.
 Sam is also a licensed Realtor and is engaged to Luke Boeck, his domestic partner of 3.5 years.
 Sam and Luke live with their two dogs, Briggs and Stella.
 Sam enjoys reading, watching movies and going to Broadway shows/stand-up comedians, playing cards and board games, traveling, and relaxing at home.
 Originally from Montana, Sam has lived in Ames since 2019.

 Carole Gieseke is our director of marketing and communications.
 She spends her days creating new and innovative ways to promote the city of Ames and its tremendous services, facilities, and community spirit.